Zoxc/crusader/README.md

 monitoring background responsiveness.
 It produces plots of the traffic rates, latency and packet loss.
 Crusader uses TCP and UDP ports 35481 (only) for its tests.
-The Remote web server option uses TCP port 35482.
+The remote web server option uses TCP port 35482.
 Local server discovery uses UDP port 35483.

 **Pre-built binaries** for Windows, Mac, Linux,